SumayyaPanju/GravityGym/testing.md

 ### HTML

 HTML validator was used to test all HTML pages.
-Based on the results, ammendments were made to the code.
+Based on the results, amendments  were made to the code.
 The tables below shows the results of HTML validator before changes made and after the changes were made.

 >Click below, on the relevant headings to expand